wbernoudy/quetzal/README.md

 Every time `generate-U_ω` is called, it creates file at `quetzal/circuit-files/qcircuit.qasm` which corresponds to the quantum circuit created.
 Using [qasm2circ](http://www.media.mit.edu/quanta/qasm2circ/), this file can then be easily converted to PDF format.

 I have included a simple bash scipt which handles this.
+It requires python2 and LaTeX to be installed (python2, latex, and dvipdf must be included in your PATH).
 After running `generate-U_ω`, do

 ```
 $ quetzal/generate-circuit.sh